View Profile Page

 B.A., Criminal Justice, New Jersey City University

-He is also co-editor of, A Critical Analysis of Race and the Administration of Justice published by Cognella.
-Furthermore, he currently has two forthcoming books under contract with Routledge a.)
-Policing and Race: A Criminological Conception of #BlackLivesMatter and b.)
-Black Males and the Criminal Justice System.
-In addition, he is also conducting on-the-ground critical ethnographic research in Ferguson MO and Baltimore MD following the deaths of Michael Brown and Freddie Gray.
-He has published peer-reviewed chapters and articles on matters relating to race, policing, critical criminology, and social justice.
+He is co-editor of Black Males and the Criminal Justice System, recently published by Routledge.
+In addition to having conducted on-the-ground critical ethnographic research in Ferguson MO and Baltimore MD following the deaths of Michael Brown and Freddie Gray.
+Dr. Williams also engages qualitative research around those returning home from prison.
+More broadly, he has published peer-reviewed chapters and articles on matters relating to race, policing, critical criminology, and social justice.

 Moreover, Dr. Williams is actively involved in the American Society of Criminology (ASC).
-For example, he is currently serving as the secretary/treasurer for the Division on People of Color and Crime within the ASC.
-In addition, he was nominated and accepted to serve on the Minority Affairs committee within the ASC too.
-He has served as a journal and book proposal reviewer for a dozen journals and publishers, and has served as a guest speaker in a number of venues.
-He also has experience with conducting new program reviews and evaluations.
+For example, he previously served as the secretary/treasurer for the Division on People of Color and Crime within the ASC.
+He has also served on various committees within the ASC and the Academy of Criminal Justice Sciences.
+He has served as a journal and book proposal reviewer for a dozen journals and publishers and has served as a guest speaker in a number of venues like Old Dominion University, Augustana College, Virginia State University, York University, Yale University, and others.
+He also has experience in conducting new program reviews and evaluations.

 Selected Publications, Presentations & Op-Eds

 Williams, J.M., & Kniffley, S. (Eds.)
 (2019).
 Black Males and the Criminal Justice System.
 London: Routledge.